iafisher/xcli/README.md

-# iargparse: yet another Python command-line argument parser
+# xcli
+Utilities for writing command-line applications in Python.

 ## Why?
 Because I write a lot of command-line scripts in Python and I'm opinionated about things.